iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 > ECI cannot claim the cost of counting or the space or the time required for counting.
 If you make the scanned image public, we will count it for free.

+### How can we be sure that the scanner software is not hacked?

+The software installed on a laptop can be Linux-based, and the scanner software can be open source; for example, [HP drivers are open source](https://github.com/OpenPrinting/hplip-printer-app ).
+We [shouldn't trust Windows or other closed-source software](./programming/foss_philosophy.md).
+However, what about the software installed in the scanner hardware itself?
+It's usually proprietary.
+Therefore, it's advisable not to use a scanner that has firmware installed.
+Many scanners are just motors and some buttons; there is no CPU or memory chip for firmware to reside on.
+Only the driver is needed installed on computer, which can be open source.
+The Linux OS and driver software need to be installed on the laptop under proper surveillance, and the checksum of the Linux OS and driver software needs to be checked.

 ### Randomization of EVMs to be supplied to constituencies and randomized recounts of VVPATs to detect possible malfunctions or fraud.
 Is randomization transparent?

 Randomization is not conducted transparently.
 Why should we trust a video and a server controlled by a system administrator to generate random values?
 Secure random number generation involves drawing from shuffled papers, not relying on software controlled by a system administrator.